wp-plugins/page-template-changer-cg/readme.txt

 Email us any questions you might have

 == Changelog ==

+= 0.1.2 =
+Moved settings for plugin to the Settings menu option instead of Customize

 = 0.1.1 =
 Put 3 popular time zones at the top of the drop down